Search Menu

 But pet owners are asking — can coconut oil be beneficial to dogs?
 The answer is “maybe.”
 But that doesn’t mean you should immediately feed your pet coconut oil or apply it to their skin.
 Here’s what you need to know about coconut oil and dogs.

-Science Behind Coconut Oil
+The Science Behind Coconut Oil

 Coconut oil comes from the meat of coconuts harvested from the coconut palm tree.
 Coconut oil consists of at least 90% saturated fats, most of which are medium-chain triglycerides (MCTs).
-Besides coconut oil, MCTs are often found in palmer kernel oil, butter, yogurt, milk, and cheese.
+Besides coconut oil, MCTs are often found in Palmer kernel oil, butter, yogurt, milk, and cheese.

 What are MCTs?
 MCTs are fatty acids that can be considered “good” fat.
 When consumed in moderation, MCTS can provide several benefits, including reducing skin inflammation.
 MCTs also metabolize quickly and provide an immediate source of energy.
 MCTs in coconut oil may help battle fungi and infection, support brain health, and lower cholesterol.